charlesreid1/charlesreid1.github.io/pelican/content/project-euler-1.md

 that you almost lose a sense of what the manual process would look like.
 How might we perform this task by hand?

+Finally, it is an example of a problem in which we are trying to find the number of outcomes of several classes of events, and some of the events are labeled with both classes.
+This means it will be important to learn and apply the Inclusion-Exclusion Principle.
+(Fortunately, this principle is fairly straightforward to apply.)

 We will get to the algorithm to counting these factors by hand, and handling more complicated constraints as well, but first I'll address why this problem - this task - was deemed important enough to be the very first step that nearly